leiapple/Potential_benchmark_iron/README.md

 2. Customize the SLURM job submission parameter.
 3. make sure the configuration is corrected.
 4. run the test by submiting the job script `sbatch submit.sh`
+5. Dislocation and crack calculations require a deep understanding of the code and should be performed separately with care.
+The users are welcome to contact the author for further consultation.

 ## For testing the dislocation properties.

-Currently the workflow does not include the dislocation benchmark.
-Everything regarding dislocation calculations are put in the `dislocation` folder, including
+Currently the workflow does not include the dislocation and cracks benchmark.
+Everything regarding dislocation and crack calculations are put in the `dislocation` abd `cracks` folder, including
 * Script to create dislocation using [atomsk](https://atomsk.univ-lille.fr/)
 * LAMMPS script to crete various dislocations
+* K-test for (100) and (110) crack planes
-For more detials, please refer to another readme file inside dislocaiton folder.
+For more detials, please refer to the readme file inside `dislocaiton` and `cracks` folder.